nosas/blog/keras_tuner_tensorboard/article.md

 Once launched, we can open TensorBoard in a web browser by navigating to `http://localhost:6006/`.

 We will use TensorBoard to view the hyperparameter values and their corresponding loss and accuracy metrics.
-As such, we must navigate to away from the `SCALARS` tab and towards the `HPARAMS` tab.
+As such, we must navigate away from the `SCALARS` tab and towards the `HPARAMS` tab.

 <figure class="center">
     <img src="img/tb_initial_screen.png" style="width:100%;"/>